asymworks/jadetree.io/docs/README.md

 actionText: Get Started →
 actionLink: /guide/
 features:
+- title: Self-Hosted
+  details: Runs as a local web application to keep your data in your hands and provide full configurability.
-- title: Simple Budgeting
+- title: Mobile Friendly
-  details: Straightforward interface gets out of the way to let you focus on giving your dollars a job.
+  details: Designed to look great on desktop and mobile screens so you can budget on the go.
 - title: Multi-Currency
   details: Supports multiple currencies out of the box to support a global audience (UI support coming soon).
-- title: Self-Hosted
-  details: Runs as a local web application to keep your data in your hands and provide full configurability.
 footer: BSD Licensed | Copyright © 2019-present Asymworks, LLC
 ---